Socioproductive Integration

 María Migliore holds a BA in Political Science (UCA) and is a graduate of the CIAS Leadership and Political Analysis Programme.
 She was Minister of Human Development and Habitat of the City of Buenos Aires.

-Martin Trombetta holds a PhD in Economics from the UNLP.
-His areas of interest include income distribution, social mobility and gender gaps.
+Santiago Poy holds a PhD in Social Sciences from the UBA.
+His areas of research include labour informality, poverty and social policies.

 Publications